Christoph Klarer: Southampton

-On 8 July 2016, Southampton confirmed, that they had signed Klarer on a professional contract from Rapid Wien.
+On 8 July 2016, Southampton confirmed that they had signed Klarer on a professional contract from Rapid Wien.
 Klarer started for the club's U18 squad.
 In April 2019, he signed a new contract until the summer 2021.

 On 7 January 2020, Klarer joined Austrian club SKN St. Pölten on loan for the 2019–20 season.
-In February, he made his debut on the match against Admira Wacker Mödling.
+In February, he made his debut in the match against Admira Wacker Mödling.

 Fortuna Düsseldorf

-On 5 October 2020, Klarer moved to Fortuna Düsseldorf on a contract until 30 June 2024.
+On 5 October 2020, Klarer moved into German football with Fortuna Düsseldorf, newly relegated from the Bundesliga, on a contract until 30 June 2024.

+Darmstadt 98

+On 18 July 2023, Klarer signed a four-year contract with newly promoted Bundesliga club Darmstadt 98.
+Darmstadt were relegated again after one season.